Browser Plugins

 In both cases, the advantage of a plugin over a separate web application is the same: the user doesn’t have to leave the context of their work.
 Data from the system appears as an overlay on the page they’re currently working on - no new tab, no logging into another tool, no copying identifiers between windows.

-Plugin as a client acquisition channel
+Plugin as a brand touchpoint

 For HistoriaSzkod.pl we built a Chrome plugin that automatically detects VIN numbers on automotive listing pages.
 The user checks a vehicle’s damage history with one click - no copying, no switching tabs.
 90% reduction in verification time.